Origin and History

 Service during the War

-In 1757, the regiment was part of Lehwaldt's army assigned to the defence of East Prussia against a Russian invasion.
-On August 30, at the battle of Gross-Jägersdorf, it was deployed in the first line of the cavalry left wing under lieutenant-general Schorlemmer.
-During this battle, the regiment lost 136 men.
+In 1757, the regiment was part of Lehwaldt's Army assigned to the defence of East Prussia against a Russian invasion.
+On August 30, at the Battle of Gross-Jägersdorf, it was deployed in the first line of the cavalry left wing under Lieutenant-General Schorlemmer.
+During this battle, the regiment lost 136 men but captured a battery of 10 guns.

 On August 2 1758, during the Russian invasion of Brandenburg, Manteuffel reinforced the Prussian detachment at Reppen with this regiment along with Schorlemmer Dragoons (5 sqns).
-On August 21, the regiment joined king Frederick II at Cüstrin.
-On August 25, the regiment fought at the battle of Zorndorf where it formed part of the reserve behind the left wing.
-It was part of the brigade of dragoons who, around 11:50 am, delivered a deadly counter attack and threw Gaugreben’s brigade back into the ranks of the Russian infantry causing disorder and confusion.
+On August 21, the regiment joined King Frederick II at Cüstrin.
+On August 25, the regiment fought in the Battle of Zorndorf where it formed part of the reserve behind the left wing.
+It belonged to the brigade of dragoons who, around 11:50 a.m., delivered a deadly counter attack and threw Gaugreben’s Brigade back into the ranks of the Russian infantry causing disorder and confusion.
 Frederick then sent the regiment to reinforce his right wing but changed his mind and recalled it to the left to support the attack of the Prussian cavalry.
 During this battle, the regiment captured 5 guns and lost 63 men.
 On September 15 in the evening, Dohna received orders from Frederick instructing him to send the regiment to Berlin where it would join Wedel who was advancing against the Swedes.
 On September 16, the regiment departed for Berlin.
-On September 26, it attacked a Swedish foraging party near Tarmow.
-It charged Västmanlands Infantry six times but did not succeed to break them, loosing 2 officers and 120 men in this action.
+On September 26, it attacked a Swedish foraging party in the Combat of Tarmow where it charged Västmanlands Infantry six times but did not succeed to break them, loosing 2 officers and 120 men in this action.
 The Swedish regiment retreated in good order.
+On September 28, the regiment took part in the unsuccessful assault on Fehrbellin.

 N.B.: for combat, the tricorne was reinforced with an iron cap